 The Portfolios are third-party named portfolios, managed by Edge Capital Proprietary Limited, an authorised financial services provider.
-RCIS retains full legal responsibility for these Portfolios as manager in terms of
+RCIS retains full legal responsibility for these Portfolios as manager in terms of CISCA

 Where foreign securities are included in a portfolio there may be potential constraints on liquidity and the repatriation of funds, macroeconomic risks, political risks, foreign exchange risks, tax risks, settlement risks; and potential limitations on the availability of market information.
-Fluctuations or movements in exchange rates may cause the value of underlying international investments to gu por down.
+Fluctuations or movements in exchange rates may cause the value of underlying international investments to go up or down.
 The investor acknowledges the inherent risk associated with the selected investments and that there are no guarantees.
-Where you select a Portfolio which is a fund of funds portfolio, please note that a fund of funds is a portfolio that invests in portfolios of collective investments schemes that levy their own charges, which could refer structure for the fund of funds.
+Where you select a Portfolio which is a fund of funds portfolio, please note that a fund of funds is a portfolio that invests in portfolios of collective investment schemes that levy their own charges, which could result in a higher fee structure for the fund of funds.
 Excessive withdrawals from the fund may place the fund under liquidity pressure and in such circumstances, a process of ring-fencing of withdrawal instructions and managed pay-outs over time may be followed.